magento/devdocs/guides/v2.2/cloud/live/go-live-checklist.md

 ## Pre-Launch Checklist {#checklist}

 Prior to go live and switching the DNS, you should download and complete the [Checklist]({{ site.baseurl }}/common/pdf/Pre-Launch.Checklist_4_23_2018.docx) and all tests for your deployed site or store.
-Deploy your `master` branch to the Production environment.
+Deploy your `production` branch to the Production environment.

 ## Completely test in Production {#test}